|

 --noopenacc Disables OpenACC instrumentation.

---memory Enables memory usage instrumentation.
+Enables memory usage instrumentation.
 It is enabled by default.

 --nomemory Disables memory usage instrumentation.